GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (303).md

 **Range**: 30 + [Magic] bonus yards

 **Effect**: You produce translucent orb wrapped in swirling shadows, just a few inches in diameter, which is then directed in a straight line to a point you designate within range.
 Upon impact, it seems to disappear.
 At the end of the round, it implodes from where it impacted.
 The size of this effect is variable, affecting everything within 1d12+6 yards.
-Anything caugt within the area is subject to a Necrotic attack.
+Anything caught within the area is subject to a Necrotic attack.

 **At Higher Tiers**: Each tier beyond its minimum can can affect the implosion radius (increasing or decreasing) by 1 yard, this decision is made after the d12 is rolled.